TomfromBerlin/Zsh-Disk-Guard/README.md

 zinit light TomfromBerlin/zsh-disk-guard
 ```

-You can load the plugin with any other plugin manager.
+You can load the plugin with any other pluginmanagers as well.

 ⚠️ **Regardless which pluginmanager you use, the plugin may interfere with other plugins that monitor disk operations or use the wrapped commands (*cp*, *mv*, *rsync*). ⚠️**